dr-dba/far-lua-explorer/README.md

 .. will open the `{_G=>far=>Colors}` table<br />
 * Not like in original code exiting on Escape, <br />
 this modification exits on Escape, goes back on BackSpace<br />
+* Custom sorts can be defined
+* Certain fields (properties) can be hidden